adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 ![](./images/vbcs-create-jobs-01.png)

 ## Poll Jobs
-You must create 4 jobs that will be linked together (2 by 2) to create 2 pipelines that you will create in next steps.
+You must create 4 jobs that will be linked together (2 by 2) to create 2 pipelines.

 ![](./images/vbcs-create-jobs-02.png)
 <details>